MadKudu/hookspot/README.md

 ### Why do you use this logic to generate a random number?
 The benefit of using a deterministic number generation is that it offers full transparency on where the number comes from and remove any question of "hidden bias".
 In other words, if there is a bias with the way the number is generated, it is transparent to all parties and can be easily reproduced on any data set.

+# Credits
+Paul Cothenet at MadKudu
+Hanan Ayad at Shopify
+Adam McCabe at Shopify